-SCPS students are eligible for study abroad opportunities per the following requirements:
+Students are eligible for study abroad opportunities per the following requirements:

-- Undergraduate students possess at least a 2.6 cumulative GPA. - Graduate students possess at least a 3.0 cumulative GPA. - Receive approval from the SCPS Dean, noting that no disciplinary history exists to inhibit success abroad and/or represent the college negatively.
+- Undergraduate students possess at least a 2.6 cumulative GPA. - Graduate students possess at least a 3.0 cumulative GPA. - Receive approval from the SGPS Dean, noting that no disciplinary history exists to inhibit success abroad and/or represent the college negatively.